mattm0127/smart_mirror/README.md

 # Smart Mirror

 The **Smart Mirror** is a Python-based application designed to transform a standard mirror into an interactive and intelligent display.
 It is specifically designed for use with the **Hailo 8L AI Module** and **Raspberry Pi 5**, leveraging their powerful capabilities for efficient edge AI processing.
 The Smart Mirror also features **facial detection and recognition** to provide a personalized and interactive user experience.
+Currently Early Work In Progress.

 ## Features
 - **Weather Updates**: Displays current weather conditions and forecasts.